Lotfollahi-lab/nichecompass/docs/installation.md

 NicheCompass is available for Python 3.9.
 It does yet not support Apple silicon.

 We do not recommend installation on your system Python.
-Please setup a virtual environment, e.g. via conda through the [Mambaforge] distribution, or create a [Docker] image.
+Please set up a virtual environment, e.g. via conda through the [Mambaforge] distribution, or create a [Docker] image.